Pageboy/notes/docs/Articles/Sharing-to-Facebook-and-X.md

   - typography
   - website
 date: 2025-02-16
-updated: 2025-02-24
+updated: 2025-02-25
-title: Sharing to Facebook and Twitter
+title: Sharing to Facebook and X
 ---

 Very often we want to share a web page to our social media locations such as Twitter and Facebook.
 How do we do this properly to get a good looking post in those platforms?